saxix/django-adminfilters/docs/filters/autocomplete.rst

 This filter is for ForeignKeys and uses select2_ javascript.
-It is based on the standard Django autocomplete_ implementation, so no external libraries are needed.
+It is based on the standard Django autocomplete_ implementation, no external libraries are needed.

 See Django autocomplete_ documentation for the ajax service options.